SeanDrum/antistasi-docs-preview/beginners_guide/README.md

 # Undercover and how to use it

 Undercover is great for scouting and getting into position before you start shooting.
 Assume it will eventually break; plan your exit.

 ---

+# HQ placement (practical advice)

+This is the “where should we put it?” advice that actually saves you pain.

+## What makes a good HQ spot

+- **Cover**: trees, rocks, small hills.
+You want concealment from casual spotting.
+- **Space**: enough flat-ish ground to park vehicles and not block yourself in.
+- **Access**: close enough to roads to move supplies, but not *on* a road where AI/players constantly pass.
+- **Escape routes**: at least two directions to leave quickly when things go wrong.

+## What makes a bad HQ spot

+- **Too exposed**: big open fields with no cover.
+- **Too cramped**: deep forest with no room to park/build.
+- **Too “central” to trouble**: near a lot of enemy activity, where every small mistake turns into a base siege.

+## A simple rule of thumb

+If your HQ feels like “a place we can chill between ops”, you’re probably fine.
+If it feels like “we’re constantly fighting here”, it’s probably in a bad location.

+---